Burgers

 How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
 On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.

 These days, when people discuss climate change or atmospheric pollution, the Industrial Revolution is often mentioned.
 Before that time, factories were a cottage industry.
 Literally.
 A woman might make hats or butter to sell from home.
 A man might be a weaver, right in the front room of his cottage.
 In the 1760s, textile making was speeded up by the invention of spinning and weaving machines in Northern England.
 Larger manufacturing spaces were built and people were lured from subsistence farming by higher wages.
-Once, machines were powered by water; now steam engines, perfected by James Watt of Scotland, powered factories by burning coal.
+At the start, machines were run by water power on dammed rivers; now steam engines, perfected by James Watt of Scotland, powered factories by burning coal.
 Some people decried smoke-stacks belching black coal smoke into the once-pristine country air, but locals said, “It smelled like money.”
 Now instead of being made one-by-one, items were mass-produced.
-Improvements in steel-making lead to railroads and their speeding trains.
-Factories became larger as manufacturing became mechanized.
+Improvements in steel-making lead to railroads, their trains speeding goods to market.
+Factories became larger as manufac-turing became mechanized.
 Cities grew in population as the countryside emptied.
 Fortunes were made, and work life ran by the clock instead of the sun.
 Modern life as we know it began with the Industrial Revolution, and our use of fossil fuels has grown over the years because of it.
 Early on, the new factories were seen as a blessing to areas with marginal farmland.
 Young men and women could work for a few years in a factory, then return to the farm with modest wealth.
 Were there benefits from mechanization?
 Yes.
 Did it create problems that are still with us?
 Decidedly.
 Now we must deal with the unintended consequences of industrial expansion and the use of fossil fuels.
 We must balance production of goods with quality of life for humans and other life on our planet.
 We can do it.

 Our meals go back to pre-Industrial days, when most people lived on and from the land, even if they lived in a small town.
 Oatmeal and shepherd’s pie would have been very familiar foods to an agricultural family in Northern England.